Of the Universe, Gods,

 of War

-One last claim mark on history, one last charge into the fray, that is the promise these warriors made, one to shape their destiny.
+One last claim on history, one last charge into the fray, that is the promise these warriors made, one to shape their destiny.

 This final push of the kingdom will not be a war for territory or influence, nor annihilation or survival.
-It will be a spear thrust into the side of the Imperium, to see how much it bleeds.
+It will be a spear thrust into the side of the Politismos, to see how much it bleeds.

-At the heart of its warriors burns a duty re-awakened, the path of the Deeping they chose more than a century ago.
+At the heart of its warriors burns a duty re-awakened, the path of the Nomoi they chose more than a century ago.
 The rivalry on the frontier between the Known Worlds and the Stars Beyond will once more be fulfilled.
 To this end, the prophecy knows no price too high.

 For the Nuzirrim and Amad Tir alike, a new era will begin.
 Forged in the fires this war ignited, the imperial realm will see the new dawn in either defeat or victory.
 Old Mazar seeks to shape the path of history.
 One way or another, it will be remembered as the catalyst of great change.